Javier Valdez, Myght Founder

 Whatever realization or perspective shift you’re hit with, chances are it’ll be valuable.
-Being cognizant of and in contact with different point-of-views and perspectives is conducive to more self-realization, better decision-making, and even innovation, because when you gain perspective you gain the ability to see unforeseen opportunities.
+Being cognizant of and in contact with different perspectives and points of view is conducive to more self-realization, better decision-making, and even innovation, because when you gain perspective you gain the ability to see unforeseen opportunities.

 So remember, if you want to think of something new, go somewhere new.
 These new experiences will likely impact you for years and in ways you never imagined.